Huangxi Academy

 The Huangxi Academy (磺溪書院 (磺溪书院, Huángxī Shūyuàn)) is a former academy in Dadu District, Taichung, Taiwan.

 History

 The building was originally built in 1888 as an extended building to the existing Wenchang Temple.
 The building was closed during the Japanese rule of Taiwan.
 After the handover of Taiwan from Japan to the Republic of China in 1945, the building was sold and many of its objects were stolen.
 In 1984, an architect and scholar Han Pao-teh completed the research on the academy and begun the restoration of the building.

 Architecture

 The building was built with late Qing Dynasty architecture of traditional southern Fujian style.
 Its roof has five sections and six wallow tails.

 Transportation

-The building is accessible within walking distance south west of Dadu Station of Taiwan Railways.
+The building is accessible within walking distance south west of Dadu Station of Taiwan Railway.